 Are predictions for causes, patterns and course of relapse based on the “hijacked brain” model supported by the evidence?

 So far in this post we’ve established that –

 A runaway national substance use problem is not just worsening, but is a recognized crisis and epidemic that:

 Will increasingly overwhelm public health care resources

 Has not benefited from or been moderated by $ billions and decades of research under a never-evidenced, fabricated “medical model”, nor by treatment as usual (TAU) that is not treatment at all, nor by “addiction medicine”

 But what about those medical treatments for substance use problems, promised for decades?
 Aren’t they just around the corner?

 How can those promises and claims square with runaway substance use epidemics?

 For Alcohol –

-Current research1-3 does not support medications as effective treatments.
-(Numbered references are noted at end of the post).
+Current research does not support medications as effective treatment.
 One recent review of current results is headlined: